Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 Features:

-The Pau Hana Malibu Classic 10'6" is a versatile hardboard SUP built for paddlers seeking a stable and durable ride on calm waters.
-Measuring 34 inches wide with a 234-liter volume, it provides excellent stability, making it ideal for lakes, bays, and gentle rivers.
+The Pau Hana Malibu Classic 10'6" is a versatile hardboard SUP designed for paddlers who value stability and durability on calm waters.
+With a width of 34 inches and a 234-liter volume, it provides a steady, forgiving platform, perfect for lakes, bays, and gentle rivers.

-Constructed with Pau Hana’s Vacuum Formed Technology (VFT), the Malibu Classic combines a tough ABS shell with an EPS core, offering strong resistance to dings and scratches.
-Weighing 31 pounds, it’s easy to carry solo, thanks to a molded handle, while the soft EVA deck pad ensures comfort during longer paddling sessions.
+Built with Pau Hana’s Vacuum Formed Technology (VFT), the Malibu Classic combines a durable ABS outer shell with an EPS core, offering excellent resistance to dings and scratches.
+Weighing just 31 pounds, it’s easy to carry alone, and a soft EVA deck pad ensures comfort during extended paddling sessions.

-The board features a single 9-inch fin, giving it smooth glide on flat water.
-Its blunt nose may cause some slapping in choppy conditions, so it’s best suited for calm environments.
+Equipped with a single 9-inch fin, the board glides smoothly on flat water.
+Its blunt nose may produce some splash in choppy conditions, so it’s best suited for calmer environments.

-Perfect for beginners or anyone looking for a reliable board for relaxed outings, the Pau Hana Malibu Classic delivers stability, durability, and timeless design, making it a dependable addition to any paddleboard collection.
+Ideal for beginners or anyone seeking a reliable board for relaxed outings, the Pau Hana Malibu Classic delivers stability, durability, and a timeless design, making it a dependable addition to any paddleboarding collection.

 Pros of this Board